 Note: Many Aetna plans that otherwise cover infertility services exclude coverage of fees associated with oocyte donation, including recruitment and selection of donors, ovarian stimulation of donors, collection of oocytes from donors, and screening and storage of donor oocytes.
 Please check benefit plan descriptions for details.
 Under plans with benefits for IVF that have this exclusion, medically necessary IVF services are covered only once an embryo is created from the donor egg.

-Cryopreservation of mature oocytes or embryos is considered medically necessary for use in IVF/ICSI cycles, and for use in women facing infertility due to chemotherapy, pelvic radiotherapy, or other gonadotoxic therapies.
+Cryopreservation of mature oocytes or embryos is considered medically necessary for use in women facing infertility due to chemotherapy, pelvic radiotherapy, or other gonadotoxic therapies.
 Routine use of oocyte cryopreservation in lieu of embryo cryopreservation, oocyte cryopreservation to circumvent reproductive aging in healthy women, cryopreservation of immature oocytes, and laser-assisted necrotic blastomere removal from cryopreserved embryos are considered experimental and investigational.
 Note: Some Aetna plans have a specific contractual exclusion of coverage of any charges associated with embryo cryopreservation or storage of cryopreserved embryos.
 Please check benefit plan descriptions.
 In addition, cryopreservation of embryos and oocytes (other than short-term cryopreservation of embryos that are necessary for contemporaneous use in infertile persons currently under active fertility treatment, or use of cryopreserved embryos or mature oocytes in women facing infertility due to chemotherapy or other gonadotoxic therapies) is not considered treatment of disease and is not covered.

 Cryopreservation of sperm is considered medically necessary in men facing infertility due to chemotherapy, pelvic radiotherapy, or other gonadotoxic therapies.
 Sperm cryopreservation to circumvent reproductive aging in healthy men is considered experimental and investigational.
 Note: Some Aetna plans have a specific contractual exclusion of coverage of any charges associated with sperm cryopreservation or storage.
 Please check benefit plan descriptions.
 In addition, cryopreservation of sperm (other than cryopreserved sperm in men facing infertility due to chemotherapy or other gonadotoxic therapies) is not considered treatment of disease and is not covered.